 Photo courtesy of Walt Disney Pictures.

-Cruella is available to stream on Disney Plus for free.
+Disney’s Encanto is available to stream exclusively on Disney+.